chloemeynaud/Master-thesis-Design-of-a-multi-mission-large-ADR-in-LEO/README.md

 .
 ├── scripts/     runners and analysis modules
-├── data/        input workbooks (catalogue and target list) └── outputs/     figures and tables produced by the runners (not versioned)
+├── data/        input workbooks (catalogue and target list) └── outputs/     figures produced by the runners
 ```

 ## Running the code